2025 Administration Transition Information & Resources

 State of New York v.
 Trump

-- On March 14, 2025, the government filed a status report detailing it compliance with preliminary injunction, and the plaintiffs filed a response contesting the report and contending that the government continues to fail to comply with the preliminary injunction.
+• The government filed a status report detailing its compliance with preliminary injunction, and the plaintiffs filed a response contesting the report and contending that the government continues to fail to comply with the preliminary injunction.
+The plaintiff’s filed a motion to enforce the Preliminary Injunction on March 24, 2025.

 Appeal: State of New York v.
 Trump

-See Mach 26, 2025, Opinion and Order by the First Circuit denying the motion for a stay pending appeal.
+• See March 26, 2025, Opinion and Order by the First Circuit denying the motion for a stay pending appeal.

 Shapiro v.
 Dept. of Interior